In the rich and varied panoply of human emotions, two feelings are closely linked to each other — and to survival.

 The same study showed that people who looked at nature scenes were happier when they finished than study participants who chose other entertaining backgrounds to watch.

-Mindfulness is a meditation practice in which you what you’re sensing and feeling in the current moment without trying to judge, change, or interpret your thoughts and feelings.
+Mindfulness is a meditation practice in which you focus on what you’re sensing and feeling in the current moment without trying to judge, change, or interpret your thoughts and feelings.

 Mindfulness exercises have been shown to reduce both anxiety and anger.